OpenWebAdvocacy/website/src/posts/apples-browser-engine-ban-persists-even-under-the-dma.md

 But the secure, interoperable, and capable alternative already exists, and it's thriving.
 That solution is the Web, and more specifically, web apps.
 On open platforms like desktop, web technologies already account for over 70% of user activity, and that figure is only growing.

 Web apps offer the key properties needed to solve the cross-platform problem.
-They run inside the browser sandbox, which even [Apple admits](https://assets.publishing.service.gov.uk/media/62277271d3bf7f158779fe39/Apple_11.3.22.pdf) is *“orders of magnitude more stringent than the sandbox for native iOS apps”*.
+They run inside the browser sandbox, which even [Apple admits](https://assets.publishing.service.gov.uk/media/62277271d3bf7f158779fe39/Apple_11.3.22.pdf) is *"orders of magnitude more stringent than the sandbox for native iOS apps"*.
 They are fully interoperable across operating systems.
 They don't require contracts with OS vendors.
 And they're highly capable: if there was effective competition, around 90% of the apps on your phone could be delivered as web apps.

 However, this promise only holds if browser vendors are allowed to compete, using their own engines, on every platform.
 Without that, Apple can unilaterally limit what the web is capable of, not just on iOS, but everywhere.
 If a feature can't be used on a platform as critical as iOS, then for many developers, it may as well not exist.